MartinsAlex/MA_Backtester/README.md

 &nbsp;

-## Example 3 : Analyse multiple crypto-currencies
+## Example 3 : Analysis of multiple crypto-currencies

 #### Bitcoin, Ethereum, Litecoin, BitcoinCash and XRP.
 January 2018 to may 2020.
 Exponential Moving Averages of 8 and 13 days.
 - Initial capital : 1000 USD